How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Position Above Rate in the Auction Insights report measures the percentage of times another advertiser’s ad appears above your own.

-- Monitor how your Position Above Rate trends change over time, indicating whether your campaign performance and ad position are improving or declining compared to your competitors.
+1. Keep an eye on how your Position Above Rate changes over time to see if your campaign performance and ad position are getting better or worse compared to competitors.

-- Adjust your bids and strategy accordingly to increase your chances of ranking higher than your competition.
+2. Make adjustments to your bids and strategy to boost your chances of ranking higher than your competitors accordingly.

 Top of Page Rate